-Sep 3, 2019Michigan blueberry growers’ research fund off to a healthy start
+Sep 3, 2019Michigan blueberry growers’ research fund starts well

 With new research on the way, and a promising crop in the field, it’s a good year to be a Michigan blueberry grower.